Unknownhedgehog/CCH_overoccupied_space_OSR/README.md

 * rand_state: random number generation for dataset creation.

 The values in each list correspond in order to the dataset number.
 Each value can be removed, added or changed in order to modify the number of datasets and their parameters.
+The last 2 variables do not affect datasets, they instead modify the experiments themselves.
+* mc: values of missing classes *β*.
+All the metrics of all approaches are calculated for each one.
+* p_u_s: percentage of instances to use during testing from each UC.

 ## Experiments and evaluation